 I did a search for Science Fiction for Struggling Readers and came up with nothing but non-fiction.
 Joan Brennan has a dedicated blog post for this very topic.
-She had better luck and came up with about 5 books for struggling readers in both Science Fiction and Fantasy.
-You can read her list here:
+She had better luck than most and came up with about 5 books for struggling readers in both Science Fiction and Fantasy.

 We simply have to do better for these kids.
 Mass media would have us believe that we have to produce encyclopedic works of fun Science Fiction not just for kids who can’t sit still but for those with flights of fancy in their veins.
 This simply isn’t true.
 We need to meet kids where they are in their reading skill levels and encourage their natural reading progression by allowing them to follow their interest.
 Series are also great for improving reading fluency as they tend to get a little longer and more challenging at the perfect rate for the reader.